redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 # Task cancellation

+We saw already an example of cancellation in the [Managing Concurrency](#ManagingConcurrency.md) section.
+In this sectino we'll review in some more details the semantics of cancellation.

 Once a task is forked, you can abort its execution using `yield cancel(task)`.
 Cancelling a running task will throw a `SagaCancellationException` inside it.

 To see how it works, let's consider a simple example.
 A background sync which can be started/stopped by some UI commands.
 Upon receiving a `START_BACKGROUND_SYNC` action, we fork a background task that will periodically sync some data from a remote server.